Apple's MacBook Air makes a good first impression with strong performance and punchy keys

 While the previous generation was flat and not very clicky, the updated keyboard feels more responsive and, to a degree, more ergonomic.
 You can comfortably place palms on the MacBook Air or even have them hovering.
 Really, whatever feels best for you.

-Keycaps, while tough, feel like a soft, tactile plastic and the 1-millimeter of travel is more than enough to get tangible evidence that you've hit a key.
+Keycaps, while tough, feel like a soft, tactile plastic, and the 1-millimeter of travel is more than enough to get tangible evidence that you've hit a key.
 We're really enjoying it and it makes a big difference on a Mac for everyone.

 Good performance on first use